RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudmanage.rst

    :fname:`set-quotas.py` can limit quota setting to just an owner with the ``-o`` option.

 Updating Dashboards that have per-bucket components
 ---------------------------------------------------

-After you have created alarms for a system, you can create/update two per-bucket cloudwatch dashboards called **cost-estimates-buckets** and **system-alarms**.
+| After you have created alarms for a system, you can create/update two per-bucket cloudwatch dashboards called:
+|   :ref:`cost estimates buckets`
+|   :ref:`system alarms`

 The systems listed on these dashboards are driven by the content of :fname:`quotas.csv`.
-Simply issue the :fname:`cloudadmin/set-cloudwatch-composite-dashboards.py`
+Simply issue the command ``cloudadmin/set-cloudwatch-composite-dashboards.py``:

 .. parsed-literal::